1,631-word post, approx. 5-6 min. read

 The pedals in each have different functions.
 While both have three pedals, they don’t function in the same ways except for one which is the sustain or damper pedal; the right pedal.

-With the grand piano, it has the shift pedal, the sostenuto pedal, and the sustain pedal.
+The grand piano has the shift pedal, the sostenuto pedal, and the sustain pedal.
 The shift pedal is also referred to as the una corda pedal or soft pedal.
 Using this, you can shift the whole action assembly toward the right.
 This changes the sound volume as well as creates some changes to its tone.
 The sostenuto pedal is there to keep the dampers away from the key’s strings.
 You can sustain the notes that you select using this pedal.
 The sustain pedal allows you to sustain the notes that you play even if you take away your fingers from the keys.

 With the upright piano, you have the soft pedal, the muffler pedal, and the sustain pedal.
 The soft pedal, when pressed, moves the hammers closer toward the strings.
 This reduces the sound volume.
 The muffler pedal is also known as the practice pedal.
 When you use this, a piece of felt gets between the strings and hammers which mutes the sound.
 Lastly, the sustain pedal allows you to sustain the notes even if you lift your fingers, just like the one in the grand piano.